 2020 was to be the class of 1970’s 50th reunion, and in 2021 the school was supposed to celebrate its 100th anniversary., both cancelled by covid.

-Vaguely copying the format of Herman Charles Bosman, instead of Oom (Uncle) Schalk Lourens telling his stories in his ‘Voorkamer’ (Living room), or while waiting for the mail bus to arrive from Neitverdient in the Marico district, I will have Lady Mary- Anne Hulett’s ghost relate the stories.
+I have vaguely copied the format of a master of the short story, South African writer Herman Charles Bosman.
+Instead of Oom (Uncle) Schalk Lourens telling his stories in his ‘Voorkamer’ (Living room), or while waiting for the mail bus to arrive from Neitverdient in the dry dusty Marico district , I have the ghost of Lady Mary- Anne Hulett relate the stories.

 She was the wife of the schools founder, Sir Leige Hulett, and she is now the chapter head of ‘Our Ethereal Ladies of the Valley’.

 The stories are set in the 1970’s at a school looking down on the rolling ggreen hills

 of the Valley of a Thousand Hills on South Africa’s east ccoast.

 Lady Mary Anne Hulett wasn’t sure that she was really happy about being a ghost.
 Often she thought it would be preferable to be a saint.
 But then, like in life, she hadn’t been given a choice.
 Her fate was settled when she accepted Sir Leiges hand in marriage.
 He a handsome capable 23 year old and she a pretty, buxom ‘Balcomb’ lass.

 Of course, at that stage, facing a handsome young man brimming with prospects, religious denomination had been low on the list of her considerations.
 But Sir Leige, being a Wesleyan had obviously been protestant in outlook, and as everyone knows Protestants are not big into Saints.